vandadvafai/TradingSystem/README.md

 pip install -r requirements.txt
 ```

+Also please download the datasets 'us-companies.csv' and 'us-shareprices-daily.csv' from SimFin
+and paste them in `data/raw`.

 ### **Step 2: Run the ETL Pipeline**
 Before using the Streamlit application, process the raw data by running: